-MDI Parent and Community Resources
+MDI Parent & Guardian Resources

 The MDI is voluntary

 The MDI questionnaire uses a child's date of birth and postal code as an identifier.
 This ensures that records are not duplicated for an individual student.
 Personal Education Numbers are used as a unique identifier to allow MDI data to be linked with other administrative data sets.
 Linking the MDI data to other databases such as the EDI provides insights into groups of children's health and answers important research questions.
 Postal codes are collected to facilitate neighbourhood level mapping of the results.
 To see an example of a map and to understand how MDI results are shared, please visit the Maps and Data page.

 Safeguarding MDI Data